-- In certain cases, pain management is commonly offered for this procedure.
+- In most cases, no medications are offered for this procedure.
+In certain cases, pain management is offered.
 Medications offered will be dependent on the provider's discretion on the day of your procedure.
 Pain management is intended to help with any discomfort experienced during the procedure.
 You will be awake for this procedure. - The medication most commonly used for pain management is Fentanyl.